RajatDodwadkar/House_Price_Prediction/README.md

 step 4 :
-pass the inputs like number of bedrooms, number of rooms, annual income, etc. View the predicted house price.
+pass the inputs like area, number of rooms, annual income, etc. View the predicted house price.